FX-Wizard/blog/content/posts/ubuntu-24.04-3d-ws-aws.md

 showFullContent = false
 readingTime = false
 hideComments = false
+toc = true
-color = "" #color from the theme settings
+color = "orange" #color from the theme settings
 +++

 An updated version of my old Ubuntu workstation on AWS guide, focusing on Ubuntu 24.04 running on a g6 EC2 instance.